charlesbel/Microsoft-Rewards-Farmer/README.md

    `pip install -r requirements.txt`

+   Upgrade all required with the following command:
+   `pip install --upgrade -r requirements.txt`

-2. Make sure you have Chrome installed
+3. Make sure you have Chrome installed

-3. ~~Install ChromeDriver:~~

-   You no longer need to do this step since selenium >=4.10.0 include a webdriver manager

-   To update your selenium version, run this command : `pip install selenium --upgrade`

 4. (Windows Only) Make sure Visual C++ redistributable DLLs are installed